The Country Life guide to Northumberland: Where to go, what to see, where to stay and what to eat - Country Life

 Beaches

 Northumberland’s beaches remain some of the UK’s most underrated.
-Cross the causeway to Holy Island for pocket-sized pubs, independent cafes and a castle clinging to the hillside over a grey sea (incidentally, once owned by Sir Edwin Lutyens — once much promoted in Country Life).
+Cross the causeway to Holy Island for pocket-sized pubs, independent cafes and a castle clinging to the hillside over a grey sea (incidentally, once owned by Edward Hudson, founder Country Life).
 Farne Island’s puffins and seals can be reached by ferry from the pretty fishing village of Seahouses.
 Then there’s Bamburgh Castle Beach, a stellar surfing and picnic spot.

 Dating back to the Norman period, Alnwick is a menacing and magnificent castle where the likes of Harry Potter and Downton Abbey were filmed.
 Throughout the year, a series of events take place within its turreted walls, from Medieval jester shows to open air cinema screenings.